tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="add-the-snippet">1.
 Add the snippet</h3>

 To get started, install the Optimizely snippet on your test page.
 This is the page you’ll test your integration on.
 The snippet should be added as high up in the &lt;head&gt; tag as possible.
-To learn how to install the Optimizely snippet, check out this <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">step-by-step</a> guide in our knowledge base.
+To learn how to install the Optimizely snippet, check out this <a target="_blank" href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">step-by-step</a> guide in our knowledge base.

 <h3 id="create-and-start-an-experiment">2.
 Create and start an experiment</h3>